ronmarian7/Maze/README.md

 # Maze
-Finding the path of given 2 paths strting from top.
+Finding the path of given 2 paths starting from the top line.